qbojj/BigOS/Markdown/contributing_rules.md

 ### Git
 - No Warnings, TODOs, Bugs, Fixes, Hacks and Tests on the main branch
 - Keep the Git history clean.
-- Each commit should be atomic (one logical change).
 - Write meaningful commit messages.
 - All code must be reviewed before merging.
 - Use pull requests, no direct pushes to main.
 - At least 2 approvals required before merging.
 - Code must be tested before merging.
-- Write unit tests for every new feature.
-- Run tests before pushing changes.